opensearch-project/performance-analyzer-rca/README.md

 __Thresholds__: Thresholds are static values that must be exceeded to trigger symptoms and RCAs.
 Thresholds can be dynamically updated and do not require a process restart.
 Thresholds are user defined and often depend on hardware configuration and OpenSearch versions.
 The threshold store supports tags to help associate metadata with a threshold.

 __Tags__: Tags are key-value pairs that are specified in the configuration file(rca.conf).
 Tags can be associated with both hosts and RCA nodes.
 * RCA nodes are only executed on hosts with the exact same tags as the RCA node.
-A common use-case of tags is to restrict certain RCA nodes to only execute on the master node.
+A common use-case of tags is to restrict certain RCA nodes to only execute on the cluster_manager node.
 * Tags are also used by hosts to find and subscribe to remote datastreams.
-For example, a cluster-wide RCA running on the master can subscribe to datastreams from all data hosts in the cluster.
+For example, a cluster-wide RCA running on the cluster_manager can subscribe to datastreams from all data hosts in the cluster.

 ## Design RFC
 [RFC](https://github.com/opensearch-project/performance-analyzer-rca/blob/main/docs/rfc-rca.pdf)